swami1894/GTSRB-traffic-sign-recognition/README.md

 visualized in the image file, Confusion_Matrix.
 ### Confusion Matrix
 ![Confusion Matrix](/Confusion_Matrix.png)

-The SampleImages folder containes the sample train and test images. in the Training folder the images with the prefix aug are augmented samples, they are not available with the original GTSRB dataset.

 The Saved_ephocs_v3.0 folder contains the weights of the model.